aws-samples/aws-secure-environment-accelerator/README.md

 A common misconception is that the AWS Secure Environment Accelerator only deploys security services, not true.
 The Accelerator is capable of deploying a complete end-to-end hybrid enterprise multi-region cloud environment.

 Additionally, while the Accelerator is initially responsible for deploying a prescribed architecture, it more importantly allows for organizations to operate, evolve, and maintain their cloud architecture and security controls over time and as they grow, with minimal effort, often using native AWS tools.
-Customers don't have to change the way they operate in AWS.
+While the Accelerator helps with the deployment of technical security controls, it’s important to understand that the Accelerator is only part of your security and compliance effort.
+We encourage customers to work with their AWS account team, AWS Professional Services or an AWS Partner to determine how to best meet the remainder of your compliance requirements.

 The Accelerator is designed to enable customers to upgrade across Accelerator versions while maintaining a customer’s specific configuration and customizations, and without the need for any coding expertise or for Professional Services.
 Customers have been able to seamlessly upgrade their AWS multi-account environment from the very first Accelerator beta release to the latest release (across more than 50 releases), gaining the benefits of bug fixes and enhancements while having the option to enable new features, without any loss of existing customization or functionality.